+(1) Shares issuable upon exercise of stock options and restricted stock units and performance stock units held by directors and executive officers that were exercisable or will otherwise vest on or within 60 days of April 5, 2024.
+For employees, restricted stock units and performance stock units issue for a net number of shares to satisfy payment of the statutory tax withholding requirements to be paid by us on behalf of such employees and, as a result, the actual number of shares received after taxes will be fewer.

+(2) Computed on the basis of 47,079,623 shares of Cohu common stock outstanding as of April 5, 2024, plus, with respect to each person holding options and restricted stock units and performance stock units that were exercisable or will otherwise vest on or within 60 days of April 5, 2024, the number of shares of Cohu common stock issuable upon exercise or vesting thereof.

+(3) According to Schedule 13G/A filed with the SEC on January 22, 2024, BlackRock, Inc. reported that its affiliated companies collectively had sole voting and dispositive power with respect to 7,357,923 and 7,478,150 shares, respectively, and no shared voting or dispositive power with respect to these shares.

+(4) According to Schedule 13G/A filed with the SEC on February 9, 2024, Dimensional Fund Advisors LP reported that it had sole voting and dispositive power with respect to 3,006,603 and 3,064,076 shares, respectively, and no shared voting or dispositive power with respect to these shares.
+(5) According to Schedule 13G filed with the SEC on January 30, 2024, Franklin Mutual Advisers, LLC reported that it had sole voting and dispositive power with respect to

-- (1) Shares issuable upon exercise of stock options and restricted stock units and performance stock units held by directors and executive officers that were exercisable or will otherwise vest on or within 60 days of March 1, 2022. - (2) Computed on the basis of 48,563,962 shares of Cohu common stock outstanding as of March 1, 2022, plus, with respect to each person holding options and restricted stock units and performance stock units that were exercisable or will otherwise vest on or within 60 days of March 1, 2022, the number of shares of Cohu common stock issuable upon exercise or vesting thereof. - (3) According to Schedule 13G/A filed with the SEC on January 27, 2022, BlackRock, Inc. reported that its affiliated companies collectively had sole voting and dispositive power with respect to 7,282,590 and 7,340,752 shares, respectively, and no shared voting or dispositive power with respect to these shares. - (4) According to Schedule 13G/A filed with the SEC on February 8, 2020, Dimensional Fund Advisors LP reported that it had sole voting and dispositive power with respect to 2,196,203 and 2,250,012 shares, respectively, and no shared voting or dispositive power with respect to these shares. - (5) According to Schedule 13G/A filed with the Securities SEC on February 9, 2022, The Vanguard Group reported that it had sole dispositive power with respect to 3,536,901 shares, and no sole voting power, and shared voting and dispositive power with respect to 88,558 and 125,318 shares, respectively. - (6) Beneficially owned common stock includes 39,371 deferred stock unit awards issued pursuant to the 2005 Plan. - 7) Beneficially owned common stock includes 25,875 deferred stock unit awards issued pursuant to the 2005 Plan. - (8) Beneficially owned common stock includes 11,992 deferred stock unit awards issued pursuant to the 2005 Plan.
+(5) According to Schedule 13G filed with the SEC on January 30, 2024, Franklin Mutual Advisers, LLC reported that it had sole voting and dispositive power with respect to 2,630,340 and 2,782,581 shares, respectively, and no shared voting or dispositive power with respect to these shares.

+(6) According to Schedule 13G/A filed with the Securities SEC on February 13, 2024, The Vanguard Group reported that it had sole dispositive power with respect to 4,091,933 shares, no sole voting power, and shared voting and dispositive power with respect to 31,175 and 73,689 shares, respectively.

+- According to Schedule 13G/A filed with the Securities SEC on February 6, 2024, Victory Capital Management Inc. reported that it had sole voting and dispositive power with respect to 2,955,729 and 2,971,600 shares, respectively, and no shared voting or dispositive power with respect to these shares.
+Beneficially owned common stock includes 29,629 deferred stock unit awards issued pursuant to the 2005 Plan. - Beneficially owned common stock includes 35,305 deferred stock unit awards issued pursuant to the 2005 Plan. - (10) Beneficially owned common stock includes 11,992 deferred stock unit awards issued pursuant to the 2005 Plan.